 Final Word

 Watermelon is a treat loved by both humans and animals alike.
-It makes a great snack for your chickens and can greatly improve their health!
+It makes a great snack for your chickens and can help keep them hydrated.

 If you need more help with taking care of your chickens, check out The Organized Chicken Keeper for a complete system for managing their health through keeping their supplies stocked and coop clean.